menu

 Demographics

-In terms of college education, Osage is nearly on par with the US average for all cities of 21.84%: 17.75% of adults 25 and older in Osage have a bachelor's degree or advanced degree.
+The percentage of adults in Osage who are college-educated is close to the national average for all communities of 21.84%: 17.75% of the adults in Osage have a bachelor's degree or advanced degree.

 The per capita income in Osage in 2018 was $31,200, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $124,800 for a family of four.
 However, Osage contains both very wealthy and poor people as well.